Reddit wants to send AMC, GameStop stocks to the moon. Here's how it's happening

 Correction Jan.
 25 at 5:52 p.m.
 PT: Fixed the explanation of short selling to make clear how the process works and that there are different ways to bet against a company's stock price rising.

 Discuss: Reddit still wants to send AMC, GameStop stock to the moon.
-How, and what's next
+Here's how and what's next

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.